You’ve got the horse, you’ve got the trailer – now you need the right car to tow it.

 The budget option: Kia Sorento

-It has a proper all-wheel-drive system that will help when hauling a horse trailer to off-road locations.
-There’s also a hill-start function and a trailer stability function to help with safety when towing.
+It has a proper all-wheel-drive system that will help when hauling a horse trailer to off-road locations, while there’s also a hill-start function and a trailer stability function to help with safety when towing.

 The traditional one: Land Rover Discovery

 Seeing a Land Rover Discovery towing a horse trailer is like seeing a farmer with a Border Collie – it's a pretty common sight if you spend any time in the countryside.

 The Discovery is the workhorse for many farmers – and for good reason.
-In common with everything built by Land Rover, it is as much at home on a muddy track as it is on a piece of tarmac.
-The four-wheel-drive system can take the Discovery so some inhospitable places – almost anywhere a horse needs to go.
+In common with everything built by Land Rover, it's as much at home on a muddy track as it is on a piece of tarmac.

-The Discovery has a very comfortable interior with lots of practical features, including lots of storage and stowage options.
-The fold-down bench in the boot is also a handy feature, which allows you to sit and watch the equestrian events when you arrive at your destination.
+The Discovery has a very comfortable interior with lots of practical features, including lots of storage options.
+The fold-down bench in the boot is a handy feature, which allows you to sit and watch the equestrian events when you arrive at your destination.

 The pickup: Toyota Hilux

 If you want something more rugged, with an open bed to carry extras such as hay bales and general horse gear, then the Toyota Hilux will do the job.

-You can also choose between single or double cab options, which means you can have one or two rows of seats.
+You can also choose between single or double cab options, which means you can have one or two rows of seats depending on your preference.

-All in all, there are plenty or variants to suit a wide range of horse-towing needs, and you can be assured that it'll never go wrong.
+There are plenty of variants to suit a wide range of horse-towing needs, and you can be assured that it'll never go wrong.

 The premium tower: Audi Q7

-The Audi Q7 is another large SUV that can fulfil a number of tasks with ease – and do so offering a comfortable experience to anyone inside the car when towing.
+The Audi Q7 is another large SUV that can fulfil a number of tasks with ease, and do so while offering a comfortable, premium driving experience to anyone inside the car.

-All versions can tow trailers up to 2800kg, but Q7s fitted with the air suspension system (which makes the car even more comfortable over uneven surfaces) can pull up to 3500kg.
+All versions can tow trailers up to 2800kg, but Audi Q7s fitted with the air suspension system (which makes the car even more comfortable over uneven surfaces) can pull up to 3,500kg.